alhajee/ckan/doc/maintaining/database-management.rst

 Initialization
 --------------

-Before you can run CKAN for the first time, you need to run ``db init`` to initialize your database:
+Before you can run FMLD for the first time, you need to run ``db init`` to initialize your database:

 .. parsed-literal::